l0ser140/GDScript-formatter/README.md

    - You can optionally check any of the checkboxes for auto-save and triggering the watcher when files change outside the editor.
    - Keep the box for `Create output file from stdout` unchecked.

-As a reminder: **don't turn this on when working on an important project without using a VCS like Git!**.

 If you lose work because of the formatter, you can usually get it back with a simple "undo" (Cmd/Ctrl + Z).
 This will show you the "undo reload from disk" popup.
 You can also check the local history by right-clicking on the file in the project explorer and selecting `Local History > Show History`.